-- None: no controller connected. - Standard 2-button joystick(s): up to two controllers, each with two buttons and an analog stick. - Standard 4-button joystick: single controller with four buttons and an analog stick. - Standard 6-button joystick: single controller with four regular buttons, two additional buttons mapped to the third and fourth axes, and an analog stick. - Standard 8-button joystick: single controller with four regular buttons, four additional buttons mapped to the third and fourth axes, and an analog stick.
+- None: no controller connected. - 2-axis, 2-button joystick(s): up to two controllers, each with two buttons and an analog stick. - 2-axis, 4-button joystick: single controller with four buttons and an analog stick. - 3-axis, 2-button joystick: single controller with two buttons and an analog stick and a throttle. - 3-axis, 4-button joystick: single controller with four buttons and an analog stick and a throttle. - 2-axis, 6-button joystick: single controller with four regular buttons, two additional buttons mapped to the third and fourth axes, and an analog stick.

-- 4-axis 4-button joystick: single controller with four buttons and two analog sticks (or four axes). - CH Flightstick Pro: flight controller with four buttons, three axes and a POV hat. - Microsoft SideWinder Pad: up to four controllers, each with 10 buttons and a directional pad.
+- 2-axis, 8-button joystick: single controller with four regular buttons, four additional buttons mapped to the third and fourth axes, and an analog stick. - 4-axis 4-button joystick: single controller with four buttons and two analog sticks (or four axes). - CH Flightstick Pro: flight controller with four buttons, three axes and a POV hat. - Microsoft SideWinder Pad: up to four controllers, each with 10 buttons and a directional pad.
 Not compatible with standard game port joysticks; requires a driver in the emulated machine. - Thrustmaster Flight Control System: flight controller with four buttons, two axes and a POV hat.